Friction at the gate

 Friction

-So the scanner had to be fast and verbose enough that the operator never has to think about it, and things will surely go wrong: a duplicate scan, an invalid ticket, an ID check, it has to tell the operator exactly what to do next.
+So the scanner had to be fast, verbose and intuitive so that the operator wouldn't have to think about it.
+And things will surely go wrong: a duplicate scan, an invalid ticket, an ID check, it has to tell the operator exactly what to do next.

 Decisions